 - School: Utah

-- Current Year: Super Senior
+- Year: Senior

-- Height/Weight: 6’4″, 240 pounds
+- Height/Weight: 6’4″, 246 pounds

-Dalton Kincaid scouting report
+Dalton Kincaid Scouting Report

 As the NFL demands more from tight ends, evaluating the position requires a deeper understanding of what it takes to succeed at the next level.
 From pass catching to pass protection, blocking to being an end-zone threat, excelling in all areas is a surefire sign that college potential will translate to NFL production.